emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

   > By default, EMQX will open an MQTT TCP listener `tcp-default` corresponding to port 1883 and Dashboard listener `dashboard-listeners-http-bind` corresponding to port 18083.

-  > Users can add new listeners through `.spec.bootstrapConfig` field or EMQX Dashboard.
+  > Users can add new listeners through `.spec.config.data` field or EMQX Dashboard.
 EMQX Operator will automatically inject the default listener information into the Service when creating the Service, but when there is a conflict between the Service configured by the user and the listener configured by EMQX (name or port fields are repeated), EMQX Operator will use the user's configuration prevail.

 + Wait for the EMQX cluster to be ready, you can check the status of the EMQX cluster through `kubectl get` command, please make sure `STATUS` is `Running`, this may take some time